faranalytics/socketnaut/README.md

 });
 ```

-The information returned by the `ServiceAgent.requestProxySocketAddressInfo` method can be used in order to associate the remote client address and port with each request e.g., for logging purposes.
+The information returned by the `ServiceAgent.requestProxySocketAddressInfo` method can be used in order to associate the remote client address and port with each HTTP request e.g., for logging purposes.

 ## Logging